berkon/wireless-microphone-analyzer/README.md

 </p>

 ### Connection
-When starting the app, it automatically tries to detect the serial port to which scanner hardware is attached to.
+When starting the app, it automatically tries to detect the serial port to which the scanner hardware is attached to.
+Nevertheless you have to make sure that the correct hardware type is selected!
 If this doesn't work, you can open the "**Port**" menu and select the corresponding port manually.
 In case there is still no display, please restart the app or press **\<CTRL>\<R>**.
 It looks like sometimes the serial ports are not detected properly by the underying Electron framework.

 ### UI Description
 It is possible to show/hide each of the displayed graphs: